RumbleDB/rumbledb-tutorial/README.md

 ### macOS

 On macOS, we recommend using the Adoptium distribution, which has an Apache 2.0 license.
 The Adoptium distribution can be installed from [this page](https://adoptium.net/en-GB/temurin/releases/?version=11).
-You need to download the version that corresponds to your operating system.
+You need to download the .pkg version that corresponds to macOS.

 Once you have finished the installation, you can check that the correct version of Java is running: